Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 ## Webhooks
 Webhooks, also known as Web Callbacks or an HTTP push API, is a way for an application to provide other applications with near real-time information.

-Imburse use Webhooks to provide you with near real-time notifications to your internal systems, such as when a payment is settled etc.
+Imburse uses Webhooks to provide you with near real-time notifications to your internal systems, such as when a payment is settled etc.

 ## Transactions
 A Transaction holds order and instruction details that allow Imburse to collect or payout money on your behalf.